 Cambodia has a long history of growing fine peppercorns.
-A Chinese explorer, Tcheou Ta-Kouan, described their cultivation in the 13th century.
-In the late eighteen hundreds, in the Aceh region of Indonesia, several wars were taking place and the Sultan of Aceh was defeated by Dutch troops.
+A Chinese explorer, Tcheou Ta-Kouan, described their cultivation as early as in 13th century.
+In the late eighteen hundreds, in the Aceh region of Indonesia, several wars took place place and the Sultan of Aceh was defeated by Dutch troops.
 Rather than leave his valuable pepper crops to the victors, he burned them.
 It was at this time that part of his pepper production moved to Cambodia.
 Not long after, French colonists arrived, and with their helpful knowledge of mass production, pepper production grew rapidly to the point of producing 8000 tons at the beginning of the next century.
 Another byproduct of the French being there was, of course, they would export the crop to France, where French Gourmands including Escoffier embraced it as the finest pepper in the world.

 We would like to show our support by introducing you to this amazing pepper.
 The people of this region are very proud to produce the first Cambodian product to receive a Protected Geographical Indication.
 You may be more familiar with a similar type of certification, known as AOC, or appellation d'origine contrôlée, in France that protects regional products like Champagne.
-In a nutshell, or a peppercorn, this makes the crop extremely special!
+In a nutshell, or a peppercorn, this makes the crop extremely special.

 This red pepper is the most sought after of all of the Kampot pepper.
 Unlike the black pepper, which is picked while still green and then ripens to black, the red pepper is left on the vine four months longer.
 That growing time produces an even more complex end result, but one with less heat than it black counterpart.
-Kampot Red pepper, when you bite into it, starts off with a pepper flavor, but quickly you will note fruity and jasmine-like floral notes, as a very subtle sweetness hits your tongue.
+Kampot Red pepper starts off with a pepper flavor, but quickly you will note fruity and jasmine-like floral notes, as a very subtle sweetness hits your tongue.
 Some heat then ensues, and it does linger, but it is not as bold and strong as the black pepper.
-This is a very special pepper that will add a bit of the exotic to your culinary repertoire.
+This pepper is special and adds a bit of the exotic to your culinary repertoire.